Naproxen (By mouth)

 Treats fever and pain.
 Also treats arthritis, gout, and menstrual cramps or pain.
 This medicine is an NSAID.

-Aleve, Aleve Arthritis, All Day Pain Relief, All Day Relief, Anaprox, Anaprox DS, EC Naprosyn, Flanax Pain Relief, Flanax Pain Relief Kit, Good Neighbor Pharmacy All Day Pain Relief, Good Sense All Day Pain Relief, Good Sense Naproxen Sodium, Leader All Day Pain Relief, Mediproxen, NaprelanThere may be other brand names for this medicine.
+Aleve, Aleve Arthritis, All Day Pain Relief, All Day Relief, Anaprox DS, EC Naprosyn, Flanax Pain Relief, Good Neighbor Pharmacy All Day Pain Relief, Good Neighbor Pharmacy Naproxen Sodium, Good Sense All Day Pain Relief, Good Sense Naproxen Sodium, Leader All Day Pain Relief, Mediproxen, Naprelan, NaprosynThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction (including asthma) to naproxen, aspirin, or other NSAIDs.
-Do not use it if you have had a heart surgery (such as coronary artery bypass graft).
+Do not use it if you had an allergic reaction to naproxen, aspirin, or other NSAIDs.
+Do not use it if right before or after a heart surgery called coronary artery bypass graft (CABG).

 How to Use This Medicine: